mizutombo/market-analysis-app/README.md

 * 8/7/2016 // added header title BusMall Customer Survey ... adjusted CSS code to improve overall appearance and to format styling of reset button ...
 ACP to class12 <br/>
 * 8/7/2016 // enabled and validated functionality of reset button ... additional revs to CSS code to improve appearance ...
 ACP to class12 <br/>
 * 8/7/2016 // implemented further CSS improvements to appearance of transitions ... continuing to debug local storage functionality and image transitions ...
 ACP to class12 <br/>
+* 8/8/2016 // debugged JS code and CSS code to enable functionality of transitions ...
+ACP to class12 and to class13 <br/>